 Winning Lines ran for six series on BBC One, hosted by Simon Mayo from 1999-2000, and Phillip Schofield from 2001-04.

 To cash in on a recent renaissance of primetime high-stakes game shows

 triggered by Millionaire

 in the United States, Winning Lines came stateside in 2000 for CBS, with the hosting role filled by veteran television personality Dick Clark.
-The show was a faithful adaptation nonetheless, sans Lottery cross-promotion, but now with a lottery-sized grand prize of $1,000,000!
-Unfortunately, it was Too Good to Last
+The show was a faithful adaptation nonetheless, sans Lottery cross-promotion, but with a lottery-sized grand prize of $1,000,000.

 - Bonus Round: The Wonderwall (not to be confused with the Oasis song), which is essentially a trivia version of Where's Wally.
 The player begins with 15 seconds to study a giant wall with 49 possible answers on it.
 Then, they got three minutes to answer 20 questions by responding with both the answer and number from the board.
 Each prize level is a vacation of increasing prestige, ranging from a trip to a bed and breakfast at Spaghetti Junction to a trip around the world.
 Two "Pit Stops" are issued to stop the clock for fifteen seconds each.